Soft and tender gluten free cream cheese sugar cookies with slightly firm Lofthouse-style frosting. Basically, they’re the perfect cookie.

 Because we already have a perfect recipe for Lofthouse-style gluten free soft frosted sugar cookies, it might seem like we’re all set for Halloween, Thanksgiving, Christmas, Easter and everything in between.

 And then you see these soft gluten free cream cheese cutout sugar cookies.
 And you know.

+The cream cheese in the cookie dough makes these a wee bit more tender than our original cutout sugar cookies, but the real difference is in the taste.
 They roll out just as easily as our “originals.”
-But that cream cheese flavor in both the cookies themselves and the frosting is just something special.
+But the cream cheese flavor in both the cookies themselves and the frosting is just something special.

 “Mom?
 Are these, like, cheesecake cookies or something?”
 Bingo, young man.
 Bingo.

-*If you don’t have meringue powder, simply add more confectioners’ sugar by the tablespoonful, beating well, until the frosting thickens enough that it holds its shape well when scooped.
+If you don’t have meringue powder, simply add more confectioners’ sugar by the tablespoonful, beating well, until the frosting thickens enough that it holds its shape well when scooped.

 At first glance, it seems like these cookies are naturally corn-free.
 But conventional confectioners’ sugar has cornstarch added to it to help keep it from clumping.
 There are corn-free brands of confectioners’ sugar, though.

 If you can’t find corn-free confectioners’ sugar, you can make your own confectioners’ sugar from granulated sugar and a starch.
 In place of the cornstarch that is called for in that recipe, I’d use arrowroot to make it corn-free.